edibotopic/edibotopic-website/content/blog/2023-11-30-leisure-sick.md

 There are vocals strewn across all of my albums but usually as minor details and often warped beyond recognition.
-Arroost unlocked me with respect to vocals through its:
+Arroost unlocked me with respect to vocals through its

 - **Emphasis on live recording**: it's possible to record samples using Arroost — and I did — but it defaults to mic input.
 It is not possible (currently) to upload pre-existing samples or use MIDI.
-The quickest approach is to just sing, hum, chant, clap and bang.
+The immediate option is to just sing, hum, chant, clap and bang.
-I could record 5 seconds of singing with 4 dodgy seconds and only take the 1 second I liked for the rest of the song.
+I can record 5 seconds of singing with 4 dodgy seconds and then take the 1 second I liked for the rest of the song.
+It's amazing how far this approach can go as the connections build up.
 - **Limited control of mix quality**: one of the factors that makes recording vocals difficult is the need for noise-reduction.
 Usually this requires recording some ambient noise and subtracting it